ashwnn/dos/README.md

 # DOS
-Denial Of Service application which has the ability to simulate a real attack by utilizing nodes to perform a distributed attack to a single device on the local network using various types of attacks.
+Denial Of Service application which has the ability to simulate a real attack by utilizing nodes to perform a distributed attack to a single device on the local network using various types of attack vectors.

 ![Screenshot](screenshot.png)